The Mining Process

-The mining process in Waihi, from beginning to end, can be described under seven headings:
+The mining process in Waihi, from beginning to end, can be described under these headings:

 The first part of the mining process involves finding the minerals.
 Exploration for gold and silver for modern mining in Waihi began in the 1970s and prospecting continued into the 1980s.

-Diamond drills bored into the ground at an angle of 45° and collected core samples from various depths.
-Approximately 13,000 metres of drilling was completed.
-The deepest drill hole was about 450 metres deep.
+Diamond-tipped drills bored into the ground and collected core samples from various depths.
+Around 13,000 metres of drilling was completed and the deepest drill hole was about 450 metres deep.

 The core samples were assayed (tested) to determine the mineral content.
 The assays showed that the samples contained enough gold to make it worthwhile to go ahead with planning to set up a mining operation.